Nadine Sydow: ‘slugs-are-gone’ invention - an ecological 'repellent' for slugs and snails

 Nadine tested over 400 materials trying to find something that slugs would slip from, but in her words: “slugs stick to everything”.
 About to give up, Nadine and an Israeli guest student randomly figured out that the combination of gypsum and soap was the first successful step towards a magic recipe.

 After winning the first prize at an idea competition, Nadine was eventually taken seriously and was able to promote her idea within her expanding network.
 Still, funding remained a major challenge.
 Therefore, Nadine came to the idea of using crowdfunding.
 “This required a lot of work and promotion, and I was able to collect 18.000 euros, which was still not enough to found a company”.

-Finding her “business angel”, by aid of the Northern German Startup community, Nadine was finally able to take the next steps and scale-up.
+Finding her “business angel”, with the aid of the Northern German Startup community, Nadine was finally able to take the next steps and scale up.
 In 2016, after 2 years of intense work and overcoming all the challenges, 'Schnexagon' was available on the market and sold in hundreds of DIY stores.

 Being flexible and adventurous was an important factor for her success: “you need to plan well enough to have some spare time, but you always need to be flexible and adjust to new offers and developments.”

 Nadine is currently busy looking for new markets to expand the distribution of 'Schnexagon'.
 At the same time, she is working on other ecological-friendly products.
 However, her biggest ambition for the future is to develop a sustainable anti-fouling product for ships, but “this is very hard” she emphasises.
 Anti-fouling products are used to cover boats to prevent barnacles and algae to attach to the surfaces that lay underwater.